 According to IBM CEO, President and Chairman Ginni Rometty in her Think opening address, “chapter two” of digital transformation has arrived.
-For Rometty, this next chapter is scalable, driven by Artificial Intelligence (AI) could mean any of a wide range ...
-More (Artificial Intelligence (AI) could mean any of a wide range ...
-More) and embedded across the enterprise.
-But without information architecture, she noted, “there is no Artificial Intelligence (AI) could mean any of a wide range ...
-More.”
+For Rometty, this next chapter is scalable, driven by artificial intelligence (AI) and embedded across the enterprise.
+But without information architecture, she noted, “there is no AI.”

 Trust underpins every aspect of effective digital transformation.
 This ties into IBM’s biggest push during the conference: Watson Anywhere.
-Built on the open-source orchestration engine Kubernetes, the microservices-based Watson Anywhere empowers organizations to run Artificial Intelligence (AI) could mean any of a wide range ...
-More across the cloud environment of their choice, in effect democratizing Artificial Intelligence (AI) could mean any of a wide range ...
-More technology to meet consumers along the path of their digital transformation journey — wherever they may be.
+Built on the open-source orchestration engine Kubernetes, the microservices-based Watson Anywhere empowers organizations to run AI across the cloud environment of their choice, in effect democratizing AI technology to meet consumers along the path of their digital transformation journey — wherever they may be.

 HIMSS19, meanwhile, had a clear focus on patient data, specifically the development of interoperability rules that prevent data blocking and empower effective information sharing.
-But there was also significant overlap with IBM’s initiatives; as Healthcare Dive reported, cloud and Artificial Intelligence (AI) could mean any of a wide range ...
-More innovations were on full display at the Orlando event.
+But there was also significant overlap with IBM’s initiatives; as Healthcare Dive reported, cloud and AI innovations were on full display at the Orlando event.
 Even more telling was the conference’s tag line, “Champions of Health Unite,” which speaks to the democratization and rapid uptake of healthcare technology, in turn allowing patients to manage their own healthcare experiences.

 Hot Topics in San Francisco and Orlando

-In San Francisco, IBM thought leaders, innovators and industry front-runners provided hundreds of great sessions for attendees, covering topics from Artificial Intelligence (AI) could mean any of a wide range ...
-More acceleration to quantum computing and innovative security.
+In San Francisco, IBM thought leaders, innovators and industry front-runners provided hundreds of great sessions for attendees, covering topics from AI acceleration to quantum computing and innovative security.
 Highlights included:

-- Accelerating the Journey to AI — While 80 percent of organizations recognize the strategic potential of Artificial Intelligence (AI) could mean any of a wide range ...
-More, just 19 percent understand what’s required to convert potential into profitability.
-State of New Jersey Judiciary CIO Jack McCarthy was joined by IBM Cloud and Cognitive Software is the stuff that lives inside your computer; games...
-More Senior Vice President Arvind Krishna and other experts to help attendees develop a prescriptive approach to Artificial Intelligence (AI) could mean any of a wide range ...
-More development across any cloud.
+- Accelerating the Journey to AI — While 80 percent of organizations recognize the strategic potential of AI, just 19 percent understand what’s required to convert potential into profitability.
+State of New Jersey Judiciary CIO Jack McCarthy was joined by IBM Cloud and Cognitive Software Senior Vice President Arvind Krishna and other experts to help attendees develop a prescriptive approach to AI development across any cloud.

 - Innovation Doesn’t Happen Without Security.
 And Security Needs Innovation — Global security challenges demand innovative technologies capable of doing more than responding to threats as they occur.
 But the innovation required to stay ahead of your competition isn’t possible without a solid security foundation.
 In this session, IBM Security General Manager Mary O’Brien, Westfield Insurance CISO Kevin Baker and former professional racecar driver Danica Patrick tackled the cyclical challenge of security, innovation and IT evolution.